Register Your Snowmobile

 Take an Avalanche Safety Course!

 take an avalanche safety course, and

 especially after large snow falls,

-slopes.
 Be especially careful on steep slopes, above timberline, and when maneuvering through drainages.

-To find an avalanche safety course, view the Colorado Parks and Wildlife calendar or visit the Colorado Snowmobile Association (CSA) website.
+To find an avalanche safety course, view the Colorado Parks and Wildlife calendar or search the Colorado Snowmobile Association (CSA) website.

 Trails and Maps

-Colorado Snowmobile Association's (CSA) Snowmobile Trails page for detailed maps, grooming and trail status reports.
+Colorado Snowmobile Association's (CSA) Snowmobile Trails page provides detailed maps, grooming and trail status reports.